kenjinc/university-dining-impact-model/markdowns/hw3-annotations.md

 ================
 2023-02-21

-## Q1
+## q1

 This map shows the anticipated reductions in diet-attributable water use resulting from shifting 133 tertiary-enrolled populations toward more plant-rich diets.
-More specifically, it accomplishes this by averaging the water savings associated with seven increasingly ambitious scenarios.
+More specifically, it accomplishes this by averaging the expected water savings across the seven modeled dietary scenarios for each country.
+While a large proportion of the countries with the highest impact potential are designated as high income by the World Bank Group, there are several notable exceptions.

-## Q2
+## q2

-The data sources used to generate this figure were taken from two principal data sources \[linked below\].
+The data used to inform this figure were taken from two principal sources, each of which are linked below.
 Tertiary enrollment data was provided by the EdStats Database of the World Bank while annual per capita dietary footprint data was provided by the Center for a Livable Future.